Training plan and training record

 Copies of the signed training plan must be given to the employer and apprentice or trainee by the training organisation within

 14 days after it has been signed.

-The Department of Education and Training provides a published version of the national training plan template on the Training website.
+The Department of Employment, Small Business and Training provides a published version of the national training plan template on the Training website.

 Training plans for school-based apprentices and trainees

 Where the training plan is for a school-based apprentice or trainee, the student's school is not a party to the training plan.
 However, the parties to the training plan must include the school's principal and apprentice or trainee's parent or guardian (if applicable) when negotiating the impact of the employment and/or training arrangements of the apprenticeship or traineeship on the student's school timetable.

 14 days of the training plan being finalised, the training organisation must provide the apprentice or trainee with a training record, to record evidence of progression of training.
 The training record may be kept in any format the training organisation considers appropriate (e.g. book or electronic).

 The apprentice or trainee must:

 - hold on to the training record and produce it to their employer, training organisation or the department, when requested

 - take it with them if they change employers.